-Another feature of the design structure of modern ultrasonic concrete tomographs can be mentioned, which under certain circumstances can also prove to be groundbreaking for other phased array systems, e.g., for metal testing.
+Finally, another feature of the design structure of modern ultrasonic concrete tomographs can be mentioned, which under certain circumstances can also prove to be groundbreaking for other phased array systems, e.g., for metal testing.
 The image reconstruction according to the TFM principle - in particular, when calculating matrix apertures from 32 x 32 or 64 x 64-point sources - requires significant computing power in order to be able to carry it out in real-time.
 Modern tablet PCs have multi-core graphics processors that are perfectly capable of real-time 3D SAFT reconstruction of matrix aperture data.

 The function of the data acquisition electronics is limited to the excitation and reception of the ultrasonic signals, as well as digitization and transfer of the raw ultrasonic data via a WiFi data interface.
-The entire data processing (incl. digital filtering), image reconstruction, visualization and evaluation (incl. reporting) is taken over by a high-performance tablet PC or, alternatively, a desktop or laptop computer.
-The separating DAQ and processing units communicating wirelessly opens the opportunity for automated implementation of the ultrasonic testing procedure, where not only the UT instrument, but also the scanning robot are remotely controlled by the operator (Fig. 5).
+The entire data processing (incl. digital filtering), image reconstruction, visualization and evaluation (incl. reporting) is taken over by a high-performance tablet PC or, alternatively, a desktop or laptop computer (Fig. 6).